 During our Driver-Out pilot, our truck will operate autonomously from the point of origin to the end destination on a commercial shipping route between Phoenix and Tucson.
 The pilot will consist of multiple functional trips over several days while hauling real freight.
 The selected route includes scenarios experienced in most typical freight operations; terminals, surface streets, and highways that travel through city centers and suburban areas.
 We are also solving for more complex scenarios, such as lane closures due to accidents, real-time construction-related changes, and unknown objects on the road.

-In this pilot, success will not be measured solely on delivering freight to the final destination.
+In these autonomous test runs, success will not be measured solely on delivering freight to the final destination.
 It will also be measured by the consistency with which our autonomous driving system navigates its way to a Minimal Risk Condition (MRC) if our system senses degradation or operates outside its Operational Design Domain (ODD).
 As such, the truck does not need to be able to handle every possible driving scenario, but it must be able to safely enter MRC when an unknown scenario is detected.
 Entering MRC successfully when system conditions change through hardware or software degradation or operation outside of its ODD will be a factor in validating the readiness of our hardware approach and our software solution.

 The question for our Driver-Out program advancement is not if, but when.
 We are laser-focused on ensuring safety because the TuSimple team is truly designing a first-of-its-kind solution to successfully complete Driver-Out.
 We are currently in the third phase of a four-step process required to run a successful pilot test: